Two-dimensional turbulence example

 [ Info: Animating...

-The two bottom panels show the volume-integrated KE and $c^2$ budgets: $d/dt$ of the integrated quantity is compared against $-\int \varepsilon\, dV$ (respectively $-\int \chi\, dV$), the only term that survives volume-integration for a periodic incompressible flow with a centered advection scheme.
-The residual shows the gap between them.
+The two bottom panels show the volume-integrated KE and $c^2$ budgets.
+Each plots the negative tendency $-d/dt$ of the integrated quantity alongside $-\int \varepsilon\, dV$ (respectively $-\int \chi\, dV$), the only source term that survives volume-integration for a periodic incompressible flow with a centered advection scheme.
+With the tendency negated, the two curves add up to the residual, which stays near zero.

 This page was generated using Literate.jl.